-Press the Home Button to turn on the Reader.

-Touch Start New Sensor.
+Step Action Press the Home Button to turn on the Reader.
+1 Touch Start New Sensor.
+2

-Hold the Reader within 1.5 inches (4 cm) of the Sensor to scan it.
+Hold the Reader near the Sensor to scan it.
 This starts your Sensor.
 If sounds are turned on, the Reader beeps when the Sensor has been successfully activated.
 The Sensor can be used to check your glucose after 60 minutes.